Adam Thibault

-Adam Thibault (born March 26, 1990) is a Canadian football defensive back for the Toronto Argonauts of the Canadian Football League (CFL).
+Adam Thibault (born March 26, 1990) is a Canadian former professional football defensive back who played in the Canadian Football League (CFL).
 He won his first Grey Cup championship in his rookie year with the Calgary Stampeders in 2014 after winning three Vanier Cup championships with Laval.

 College career

 Thibault spent his collegiate career playing for the Laval Rouge et Or.
 He played wide receiver his first three seasons before becoming a defensive back during the 2013 season, a season in which the team went 8–0.
 He appeared in the Vanier Cup all four years on campus, winning three times in those four years.

 He improved his draft prospects at the CFL Combine, where he recorded the fastest 40-yard dash (4.454 seconds) and had the best time in the right-left agility drill.
 He received an invitation for the 2014 NFL National Football League Super Regional Combine.